Pages

 Riding a flat bottomed boat,

-I keep a clear space
+a clear space around me,

-Steering a steady course on the broad blue river,
+on the broad blue river.

-dark rich silt, fertilized by ancestors, settles to the bottom.
+settles to the bottom.

-Limitations bestowed on me by Epilepsy
+Limitations bestowed

-merely create structure, like low tree covered shores,
+as low tree covered shores,

-shaping the course of the broad river carrying me.
+shape the course of the broad river.

-Ancient trees stand silently lining the shores
+Ancient trees silently line the shores

-with no thought to the river flowing steadily past
+~ no thought to the river's flow

-Has soil around their roots been worn away
+Has soil been worn away by life?

 or strengthened by the steady flow?